-Aviva Yoselis is an American expat who was born in New Jersey and lived Philadelphia and Buenos Aires before finally settling down in Jerusalem in 1996.
+Aviva Yoselis is an American expat who was born in New Jersey and lived in Philadelphia and Buenos Aires before settling in Jerusalem in 1996.
 While she is aware that the level of comfort and convenience is lower in Israel, she enjoys the fact that local culture prioritises family and lifestyle over the American desire to achieve, succeed and acquire material goods.

 Q: Where are you originally from?

-A: Born and raised in Cherry Hill, New Jersey (USA), as an adult I have lived in Philadelphia, PA, Buenos Aires, Argentina and for the last 19 years in Israel.
+A: Born and raised in Cherry Hill, New Jersey (USA), as an adult, I have lived in Philadelphia, PA, Buenos Aires, Argentina and for the last 19 years in Israel.